Slinet6056/archpkg-build/README.md

 After running this action, you can expect the following results:

-1. The specified package will be built and signed in the `pkgs_path/<package_name>` directory.
-The built package (`.pkg.tar.zst`) and its signature (`.pkg.tar.zst.sig`) will be available in this directory.
+1. The built package (`.pkg.tar.zst`) and its signature (`.pkg.tar.zst.sig`) will be available in the package's build directory.
 2. If `repo_name` and `repo_path` are provided, the package repository will be updated with the new package.
-3. If the repository is updated, the new repository database files will be available in the specified `repo_path`.
+The updated repository, including the new package file, its signature, and the updated database files, will be available in the specified `repo_path`.

 These outputs can be utilized in subsequent steps of your workflow for various purposes.